erikbra/grate/docs/MigratingFromRoundhousE.md

 - grate has a single mandatory `-cs`/`--connstring` argument for simplicity.
 RH's `--database`, `--server` etc arguments are no longer allowed.

 - Not all previously supported tokens are available yet.
 For more information see the [Token Replacement docs](TokenReplacement.md).
+- UserTokens has a change which **affects back-compatibility**
-- UserTokens have had two small changes.
-In keeping with the `System.CommandLine` standards the `--ut` option is now passed multiple times for multiple tokens, rather than parsing a single ';' delimited string.
-Support for `;` delimited lists of tokens may be re-added in the future.
+  - In keeping with the `System.CommandLine` standards the `--ut` option is now passed multiple times for multiple tokens, rather than parsing a single ';' delimited string as in RH.
+  - This means that you **MUST** update your scripts passing multiple tokens in a single param to use multiple `--ut` parameters instead.

 - The `DropCreate` 'mode' has been merged with the `--drop` option.
 RH used a single-run workflow for `Normal` and `RestoreRun` modes, but needed two executions for the `DropCreate` mode.  grate uses the `--drop` option like RH but **it continues with the creation and migration afterwards**!
 If you have a scenario for dropping a database but _not_ then running a migration, please open an issue!